jknappe/jknappe.github.io/_posts/2018-04-02-Kazakhstan-Charyn-Canyon-and-Kaindy-Lake.md

 ---
 layout: post
 title: "Kazakhstan: Charyn Canyon and Kaindy Lake"
-categories: [places]
-tags: [travel kazakhstan]
-image: places/Kazakhstan-Kaindy-Lake-Header.jpg
+tags: [Kazakhstan, Travel, Photography]
 comments: true
 excerpt_separator: <!--more-->
 ---

-<p class="intro"><span class="dropcap">C</span>atching a flight to Almaty, the ancient capital of Kazakhstan, leaves you just a stone's throw away from two of the most impressive natural gems of the country - the Charyon Canyon and the Kaindy Lake. </p>
+Catching a flight to Almaty, the ancient capital of Kazakhstan, leaves you just a stone's throw away from two of the most impressive natural gems of the country - Charyon Canyon and Kaindy Lake.

 <!--more-->